liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/05-creating-a-maven-repository.markdown

 Before using your repository servers, you must specify them in your Maven environment settings.
-Your repository settings let Maven find the repository and get access to it for retrieving and installing artifacts.
+Your repository settings let Maven find the repository and retrieve and install artifacts.
 You can configure your local Maven settings in the `[USER_HOME]/.m2/settings.xml` file.

 You only need to configure a repository server if you're sharing artifacts (e.g., Liferay artifacts and/or your modules) with others.
 If you're